gormrs/iot-core/README.md

 http://localhost:8080/api/vehicles/6_647 Gives you the data of an Bus

-## My assumptions and thoughts
+## My Assumptions and Thoughts

-I first wanted to make the project in Java, so i decide on using Paho for my mqtt client, for making the Api searchable decide i to use http and java spring boot for the Api.
-For the database i had no real prefrencese the I saw ABAX mention ravenDB as their solution's so i decided to use that.
-I have never used ravenDB before so i had to learn how to use it.
-For the return of the data i chose to use a string for demonstration
+I wanted to make the project in Java and decided to use Paho for my MQTT client.
+To make the API searchable, I decided to use HTTP and Java Spring Boot.
+For the database, I had no real preference but saw that ABAX mentioned RavenDB as their solution, so I decided to use that.
+I have never used RavenDB before, so I had to learn how to use it.
+For the return of the data, I chose to use a string for demonstration purposes.
+After I was finished making the project I added docker support to make it easier to run.

+I hope this helps!
+Let me know if you have any further questions.